Olyasha1/sf_library_upd/src/pages/posts/how-to-remain-a-marketing-leader-in-the-next-3-three-years-the-effectiveness-of-marketing-automation-in-real-case-studies-and-numbers.md

 > Note: the leaders are identified as the Top 20% of respondents based on a composite assessment of sales growth and market share, lagging is the last 20% in the ranking.

-Report source: Bain & Company, all about time: [why your marketing can be not enough?](https://www.bain.com/insights/its-about-time-why-your-marketing-may-be-falling-short/) April 2018
+Report source: Bain & Company, all about time: [why your marketing can be not enough?](https://www.bain.com/insights/its-about-time-why-your-marketing-may-be-falling-short/)